blumea7/Power-BI-Dashboarding-Project-NYC-Car-Accidents/README.md

 # Power-BI-Dashboarding-Project-NYC-Car-Accidents

-### Project Inspiration
+### Project Introduction
 -------------------------------------------------------------------------------------------------------------
-I am deeply intrigued by the rise of the general population's interest to self-driving cars.
-Those who oppose autonomous vehicles emphasize the potential harm they might bring to the job availability of drivers and to the environment, in terms of energy consumption.

-Self-driving car enthusiasts argue that this new technology will have more positive effects than negative ones.
-As these cars are algorithm-driven, equipped with sensors and cameras of their own that can detect other vehicles and can understand traffic rules, they are better equipped to avoid accidents than humans.

 According to the WHO, road mishaps cause 1.3 million deaths per year, with pedestrians, cyclists, and motorcyclists being the top victims.
-It is also worth noting that road injuries are the leading cause of death for ages 5-29 (read more [here](https://www.who.int/news-room/fact-sheets/detail/road-traffic-injuries))
+It is also worth noting that road injuries are the leading cause of death for ages 5-29 (read more [here](https://www.who.int/news-room/fact-sheets/detail/road-traffic-injuries)).
+I decided to look into a dataset that could shed light on the factors affecting the incidence of car accidents.

-Time and time again, humanity has overcome the problem of jobs being obsolete.
-Although horse carriage drivers have been long gone, we have creatively come up with ways to bring about new jobs more suitable with our technology.

-Will it be worth it for people to be more accepting of self-driving cars, if it means saving millions of lives?
-Or should we just first dig up on existing data, and identify variables/factors that we can improve on to lessen risks of car accidents?

-### Data
+### Data - Motor Vehicle Collisions
 -------------------------------------------------------------------------------------------------------------
 The data is originally sourced [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).

+All the records in the Motor Vehicle Collisions dataset are from daily reports of NYPD.
+All car accidents that incurred injuries, deaths, or more than $1000 worth of damages are required to be filed into a police report (MV104-AN).
+There are collected records as early as 2012, and is continuosly updated on a daily basis up to this writing (April).
+In total, there are 1.9 million records used in accomplishing the dashboard.
+All records for year 2023 are excluded as the records for the coming months are yet to be recorded.

 Here's a snippet of the raw data: